 Turn a clear poly envelope into a personalized clutch with this DIY project.
 How you design with your washi tape is completely up to you.
 Simply remember to paint on a layer of craft sealer once you’re happy with your design to prevent the washi tape from peeling off.

 78. Calendar Marker

 Mark your calendar with different washi tapes for easier time management.
 This can help you out when you plan your travels.
-All you have to do is put a strip of washi tape on the dates we’ll be out and about.
+All you have to do is put a strip of washi tape on the dates you’ll be out and about.

 79. Washi Heart Wall Decor

 We strongly recommend using big washi tape rolls for this so it’d be easier to create a square.
-Don’t forget to leave 2 spaces bare as well, to make it look as if the heart is shining.
+Don’t forget to leave 2 spaces bare as well, to make it look as if the heart is sparkling.